 Note: This does not work over a digital connection (Ex: DVI, HDMI, DP).
 VGA only.

 This can be done as a primary or supplemental fix.
-This works better with a calibrated profile as a baseline, but it is not required to get good results.
+This will further improve color accuracy when combined with a corrected ICC profile but is not required.

-If you are using a digital connection, the only way to correct the color is through calibration.
-There are paid and free utilities that can be used and both will work equally if you just need to correct the color profile for passable accuracy.
-On a Mac, this can be done with the Apple Calibration utility.
-There are better options, but this is sufficient in many cases.
+If you are using a digital connection like DVI, the only way to correct the color is through calibration (software of hardware).
+There are paid and free utilities that can be used and both will work equally well for quick and dirty color correction if you want to make the color accuracy better, without concern for color critical work.

 - Aspect ratio:

 - Power supply: